Info

 ERC4626 Liquidity Buffers

 Liquidity Buffers, an internal mechanism of the Vault, facilitate liquidity for pairs of an ERC4626 asset (underlying token like DAI) and the ERC4626 Vault Token (like waDAI).
-The Balancer Vault provides additional liquidity, enabling the entry into the ERC4626 Vault Token positions without the need to wrap or unwrap tokens, thereby avoiding higher gas costs.
+The Balancer Vault provides additional liquidity, enabling the entry into the ERC4626 Vault Token positions without the need to wrap or unwrap tokens through the lending protocol, thereby avoiding higher gas costs.

 ERC4626 liquidity buffers trade on a previewDeposit & previewMint basis.
 Meaning given an amount of 100 DAI, the liquidity buffer gives out waDAI based on the return value from previewDeposit(100 DAI).

-A significant benefit of the Vault's liquidity buffers is that Liquidity Providers (LPs) can now provide liquidity in positions of 100% boosted pools (two yield-bearing assets) while simultaneously adding gas efficient batch-swaps routes.
+A significant benefit of the Vault's liquidity buffers is that Liquidity Providers (LPs) can now provide liquidity in positions of 100% boosted pools (two yield-bearing assets) while simultaneously adding gas efficient batch swap routes.

 action: this section can use more wording work.